Grant-Archibald-MS/powerfuldev-testing/context/getting-started.md

 ## Power CAT's Role

-<a href="/powerfuldev-testing/roles-and-responsibilities/powercat">Power CAT</a> is an early adopter, utilizing a [build-from-source strategy](../examples/coe-kit-build-from-source-run-tests.md) and working closely and contributing towards he success of Engineering teams responsible for Automated Testing in the Power Platform.
+<a href="/powerfuldev-testing/roles-and-responsibilities/powercat">Power CAT</a> is an early adopter in the [Ring Deployment Model](./ring-deployment-model.md) and working closely and contributing towards he success of Engineering teams responsible for Automated Testing in the Power Platform.

 ## Join The Discussion